 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.

-Tips for making quiche spinach:
+Tips for making the best quiche:

 - Use big enough pie dish: using a decent sized pie dish will be useful in accounting for the spillage of the egg coming in and taking out of the oven.
 Will quiche rise?
-No quiche doesn’t rise but it is important to have a big enough pie dish to make sure there is no spillage going into the oven.
-If you do not have a deep pie dish, use a normal pie dish, put place on a 9 x 13 baking sheet as well. this will help stablize coming in and going out of the oven.
+No quiche doesn't rise but it is important to have a big enough pie dish to make sure there is no spillage going into the oven.
+If you do not have a deep pie dish, use a normal pie dish, put place on a 9 x 13 baking sheet as well. this will help stabilize coming in and going out of the oven.

 - Cook the vegetables first-if you are adding more vegetable than just the spinach, make sure to cook them first.
 This will prevent them from making your quiche watery because they will release the water while cooking in the skillet and not in the oven.

 - use full fat milk-do not use skim milk or 1% making this recipe.
 The egg mixture needs the fat to develop the custard consistency